POV - Frodo

 ‘But how did you even start?
 I don’t know any man who cooks like you.
 Maybe a big roast on one of the outdoor spits, but that’s mostly just making sure the meat gets turned and doesn’t burn.
 You actually cook.’

 ‘Well, that’s a good question, Frodo,’ Bilbo answered, pausing at his tasks.
 ‘Let me see, when did this start?’
 He went back to work, but was no longer humming.
 Frodo waited.
 ‘I really didn’t cook anything until after I came back here to look after Father.
 Mother was at the Great Smials.
 Father was so busy with the Mayor’s duties and there was no one here to look after him, not since Grandmother Laura died in 1316.
 When I got here, I acted as his secretary and I put the smial in order.
 Our meals were, frankly, abysmal.
 I could see why he was so thin.’
 Bilbo never looked up from the stove and his hands did not falter or pause as he talked.
 ‘Sometimes Aunt Linda – that’s Ula’s grandmother, Linda Baggins Proudfoot – she would bring us something or we would go to her and Bodo’s farm just this side of Bywater and we’d have a meal with them, but Father hated to impose.
 But what she cooked was very good, so I made a point of going to see her.
-Her daughter, Cousin Lina, had just married Alder Took, so Linda was feeling a bit lonely, and she was happy to teach me all the dishes that she knew Father liked because, well, those were the dishes her mother, Grandma Laura, had cooked and had taught her daughters to make.
+Aunt Linda was happy to teach me all the dishes that she knew Father liked because, well, those were the dishes her mother, Grandma Laura, had cooked and had taught her daughters to make.
 Like the potatoes in cream in the oven right now!
 She taught me to bake bread, properly cook fowl and roasts, cook potatoes in a hundred ways, make pies, stir up sauces and all sorts of tasty things.
+My cousin, Lina, she helped teach me, too, until she got married and moved away.
 Then I just kept doing that until I got good at it.
 Father finally put some weight back on.’

 This made Bilbo hum again and he did not say anything more so Frodo figured it was the end of the story.
 He could tell from the smells that things would soon be ready and went to the dry pantry to get table settings.
 They might be eating in the kitchen for now, but Bilbo still liked having the table set just so for their meals.
 He was about halfway done when Bilbo started talking again.